-Also passionate about public history, I enjoy exploring the interpretation and remaking of historical objects’ (and narratives’) meaning in present day collections, performances, and displays.
-I am now working on a co-authored Public History project with John Majewski, which uses a series of “letters,” written in the guise of historical figures, to consider the choices that Lin-Manuel Miranda made in the creation and presentation of the popular contemporary musical, Hamilton.
+Also passionate about public history, I co-authored a project with John Majewski that uses a series of “letters,” written in the guise of historical figures, to consider the choices that Lin-Manuel Miranda made in the creation and presentation of the popular contemporary musical, Hamilton.
 This work has been presented in multiple venues around Santa Barbara, including at the Back 2 UCSB Program held at the Santa Barbara Public Library and through UCSB’s public-facing Faculty Lecture program.